 The flares can be caught, even when standing further from the streetlamp.
 Their shapes are different and tend to cover the image more globally.

 The artifact can be caught even when the streetlamp is 60m away from us!

 The wide presence of flares in Tokina 11-16mm can be really troublesome to prevent, even if the source of light is further from the photographer.
 In the village or the town, there is a multitude of streetlights, which results from various ghosts appearing in our image.
 It’s really hard to escape from them.
 Even if you manage to cover one side, the light can come from the other one and still deteriorate your image.

 The best option to avoid the flares is to place our camera lens vis-a-vis some tree shadow.
 Even when the tree branches can hinder the light partially, the effect can be satisfying.

 It’s no doubt, that the flare issue is the biggest flaw in Tokina 11-16mm f/2.8 DX II.
-It’s hard to avoid them, especially in the night, when we want to photograph something in urban, illuminated areas.
-In this event, the post-processing is definitely essential to keep the image clear.
+It’s hard to avoid them, especially at the night, when we want to photograph something in urban, illuminated areas.
+In this event, post-processing is definitely essential to keep the image clear.

 7. GENERAL COMPARISON

-Admittedly the difference with focal length is considerable, but nevertheless, Tokina’s performance looks better.
+Admittedly the difference in focal length is considerable, but nevertheless, Tokina’s performance looks better.